5 Online Grocery Personalization Strategies to Build Customer Connections

 Applied strategically, personalization can help you strengthen your connection to shoppers while overcoming some of today’s most difficult industry challenges.
 Here are five ways that personalization can help you strengthen your business.

-1. Increase effectiveness of promos
+1. Increase the effectiveness of promos

 The downside of online is that many traditional methods of enticing consumers to spend more — endcap promotions, impulse items, shelf coupons — are lost.
 But personalized grocery shopping creates digital alternatives to offline opportunities.
 In fact, by helping you target your marketing activities to reach individuals, it can lead to more effective results than mass promotional techniques.